 Use One of the Best No-Load Mutual Fund Companies

-Therefore you will want to consider the best no-load mutual fund companies that have a wide variety of mutual fund categories and types because you will need to continue building your mutual fund portfolio for the purposes of diversification.
-Some of the best no-load mutual fund companies include Vanguard Investments, Fidelity, and T.
+Here's assuming that you will not stop with just one mutual fund and your investment goals are long-term (more than five years).
+Therefore you will want to consider the best no-load mutual fund companies that have a wide variety of mutual fund categories and types because you will need to continue building your mutual fund portfolio for diversification.
+Some of the best no-load mutual fund companies include Vanguard Investments, Fidelity, and T. Rowe Price.

 Index funds can be a great place to begin building a portfolio of mutual funds because most of them have extremely low expense ratios and can give you exposure to dozens or hundreds of stocks representing various industries in just one fund.
 Therefore, you can meet the initial goal of getting a low-cost, diversified mutual fund.
-For more on index funds, check out our Index Investing FAQ page.
 Again, Vanguard, Fidelity, and T. Rowe Price are good mutual fund companies for index funds.
 You can also look at Charles Schwab.

-If you want to take the most simple route and invest a lump sum in one mutual fund, there are a few options that work best in terms of keeping costs low and diversification broad:
+If you want to take the most simple route and invest a lump sum in one mutual fund, there are a few options that work best regarding keeping costs low and diversification broad:

 - Balanced Funds: Also called hybrid funds or asset allocation funds, these are mutual funds that invest in a balanced asset allocation of stocks, bonds, and cash.
 The allocation usually remains fixed and invests according to a stated investment objective or style.
 For example, Fidelity Balanced Fund (FBALX) has an approximate asset allocation of 65% stocks, 30% bonds, and 5% cash.
 This is considered a medium risk or moderate portfolio.